nezaboodka/reactronic/README.md

 Compensating actions are not needed in case of the transaction failure, because all the changes made by the transaction in its logical snapshot are simply discarded.
-In case the transaction is successfully committed, affected caches are invalidated and corresponding caching functions are re-executed in a proper order (but only when all the data changes are fully applied).
+In case the transaction is successfully committed, affected caches are marked as outdated and corresponding caching functions are re-executed in a proper order (but only when all the data changes are fully applied).

 Asynchronous operations (promises) are supported out of the box